Where There is #Morgellons There is Hope….

 Could it be that the Histamine response we typically see with MD – the uncontrollable itching sensations that are so debilitating to suffer, is part of what the organism is also thriving off?
 Or is it just a coincidence.

-Carnicom later talks about the three stages he observes whilst studying the controls in his experiments, later he describes these stages as:
+Carnicom later talks about the four stages he observes whilst studying the controls in his experiments, later he describes these stages as:

 “The first is the chlamydia-like (bacterial like) growth stage.
 The second (additional, not replacement) is the pleomorphic growth for which mycoplasma-like forms remain a candidate.
 The third stage (additional, not replacement) is the filament growth (as shown here) .
 The fourth stage (additional, not replacement) is the development of erythrocytic forms within the filament growth.
 Within the filament stage of growth, there are 3 stages of sub-growth that occur.
 The first stage of filament growth is pure white in color.
 This stage can be seen on the boundaries and edges of the primary growth shown above.
 This stage is short-lived, commonly on the order of 1-3 days.
 The second stage is a transformation to a greenish color, and this dominates the mid-stage of growth as shown above.
 This stage can commonly last on the order of two to three weeks.
 The final stage is a transformation to a deep black color (not shown).
 The complete process can take commonly on the order of two to three months to complete.
 When the black stage of growth is complete (mature stage) the consistency of the growth begins to approximate a tar-like nature.”https://www.transitieweb.nl/mirror-carnicom-institute/category/disciplines/microscopy/page/2/index.html